triwaca/openDecabot/README.md

 A homemade PDB board can be assembled just to connect the main components to the Wemos board: Battery to 5V pin, and servos to D0 and D6 pins, as shown below:

 ![Homemade Decabot Mini PCB](decabotMiniShield/openDecabot_homemadePcb.png)

+## Arduino Codes

+The Arduino sketches can be found on **/ArduinoSketch** folder.
+You can simply copy this folder inside your Arduino folder on your computer, and open the `.ino` files.

+Remember that Decabot platform is based on `ESP8266` chip, in Wemos D1 Mini form factor.
+Your Arduino IDE must be proper set to manage ESP8266 family.
+To se if it is ready, go to `Tools` menu, then `Boards`, and look for `ESP8266 boards`.
+You must find `Wemos D1 Mini` there.
+If not, google for _installing ESP8266 on Arduino IDE_.

+Some sketches uses libraries who must be installed before.
+See instructions on each sketch how to proceed.

 ## 3D project source
 The 3D source project was all designed on Tinkercad (yes!), and can be forked using the link below: